MicroEJ/docs/VEEPortingGuide/vgImage.rst

 Compile-time Image
 ==================

 The Image module implements the MicroVG `VectorImage`_ framework.
-It provides an offline tool that consists of opening and decoding an image file and some Abstraction Layer APIs that manipulate the image at runtime.
+It provides an offline tool that consists in opening and decoding an image file and some Abstraction Layer APIs that manipulate the image at runtime.

 A compile-time image file: